 Soft and delicious, this bundt cake has a subtle almond flavor, a gorgeous glaze, and a tender crumb.
 Beautiful for a brunch table, it can be made in advance and frozen!

 I love bundt cakes and this blog prides itself on posting bundt recipes that are completely worth it.
-Have you checked out our Bundt Cakes recipe category yet?

 We all know about that moment when you removed the cake from the pan only to find yourself with a half cake on the serving platter.
 Attempted to remove is better wording.